pangpang20/gaussdb-python/docs/advanced/cursors.rst

 only queries (:sql:`SELECT`) and Data Manipulation statements (:sql:`INSERT`, :sql:`UPDATE`, :sql:`DELETE`).

-Using `!ClientCursor`, Psycopg 3 behaviour will be more similar to `psycopg2` (which only implements client-side binding) and could be useful to port Psycopg 2 programs more easily to Psycopg 3.
+Using `!ClientCursor`, gaussdb behaviour will be more similar to `_GaussDB` (which only implements client-side binding) and could be useful to port GaussDB 2 programs more easily to gaussdb.
 The objects in the `sql` module allow for greater flexibility (for instance to parametrize a table name too, not only values); however, for simple cases, a `!ClientCursor` could be the right object.